 This hatchet is 13 inches long and weighs 1.8lbs.
 This hatchet only costs $10!
 We found this hatchet to be quite good, especially for the price.
-You can find this hatchet in a lot of big name retail stores like Sears, Dicks, and Gander Mountain.
+You can find this hatchet in a lot of big-name retail stores like Sears, Dicks, and Gander Mountain.

 This hatchet costs $111.
 It is really pretty and cool looking.
 The blade is very sharp and will last a long time.
 If you want to have a hatchet that will last for you, your son, and even your grandson, this hatchet is it.
 It comes with a really sturdy leather sheath.